Craig Davies (footballer): Hellas Verona

 Davies moved to Hellas Verona of Serie B in January 2006 for a fee of £85,000.
 He hoped the move would improve his international prospects.
-He signed a five-year contract, but managed only one appearance for the Italian club.
+He signed a five-year contract as manager Massimo Ficcadenti showed a lot of faith in him, but managed only one appearance for the Italian club in a 3–2 defeat by Brescia.

 Wolverhampton Wanderers

 In July 2006, Davies had a trial at Northampton Town.
 The next month he moved on loan to Championship side Wolverhampton Wanderers, claiming he wanted out of Italy as he was too young to adapt to the change in culture.
-He was a regular choice throughout the first half of the 2006–07 season, but found himself largely unused after the January transfer window saw Wolves sign striker Andy Keogh.
+He was a regular choice throughout the first half of the 2006–07 season after impressing manager Mick McCarthy in substitute appearances on the wing and then as a lone striker.
+Still, he found himself largely unused after the January transfer window saw Wolves sign striker Andy Keogh.
 He never managed a league goal for the club in 23 games, but did score twice in the FA Cup, ironically against the club he would join permanently, Oldham Athletic, once in the original tie and again in the replay.

 Oldham Athletic

 After Wolves opted not to make his loan a permanent move, Davies signed for League One side Oldham Athletic in June 2007 for an undisclosed fee.
-He marked his debut against Swansea City by scoring a last minute winner, and immediately became a first choice player.
-In August 2008 he signed a contract extension to keep him at Oldham until summer 2010.
+He signed a two-year contract.
+He marked his debut against Swansea City by scoring a last-minute winner and immediately became a first-choice player.
+Manager John Sheridan had faith in the young striker, though said, "I keep getting on at Craig and maybe he doesn't like it but I will carry on".
+In August 2008, he signed a contract extension to keep him at Oldham until summer 2010.
+Later that month he received the first red card fo his career for headbutting an opposing player in a League Cup game.
+He said "the sending-off has taught me a lesson" as he reflected on his career during his suspension.
 Three months later, Davies was loaned to Oldham's League One rivals Stockport County to regain form after a poor start to the season, failing to score in ten appearances.
+He settled in well at Edgeley Park and manager Jim Gannon was keen to sign him permanently.
 He made 13 appearances for Stockport, scoring six goals, including a hat-trick over Bristol Rovers.
 County showed interest in signing him permanently.